jcpurba1004/jcpcode/README.md

 # Welcome to My personal Repo
 My name is Jeremiah Purba and I'm a part time student at San Diego Mesa College.
+Connect with me on [LinkedIn](https://www.linkedin.com/in/jeremiah-purba-a429462a7/)

 I put my codes from all of programming courses that I took, such as:
 * Python Programming (CISC 179)